LTUC/amman-dotnet-401d2/Projects/Final/FinalReqs.md

 2. Written in C#

+3. Web based App

-3. Documentation
+4. Documentation
-     - Provide documenation for your project.
-Include the workflow, screenshots of the app, and some basic funcationality directions on how to use the site.
+     - Provide documentation for your project.
+Include the workflow, screenshots of the app, and some basic functionality directions on how to use the site.

+5. Security/Performance Analysis
+	- Describe the overall security and performance of the app

-4. Database
+6. (1) Database
    - Doesn't have to SQL Server
      - CosmosDB and MYSQL are popular if your brave.

-5. Testing:
+7. Testing:
   - Unit Tests
 	- XUnit
-	- 90% Code Coverage

 ## Deployment Platform:
 - Azure